IanWraith/DMRDecode/README.txt

 author.
 This program was written in C and runs under Linux only so the first job is to convert that code to Java and remove all sections that don't relate to DMR.

-Milestone 1 will simply be to detect both kinds of DMR frame sync.
+Milestone 1 - To detect voice and data sync words reached (3rd September 2010)

+Milestone 2 - To be decided !!!!

-Ian Wraith (1st September 2010)
+Ian Wraith (3rd September 2010)